oracle-livelabs/apex/crm-app/3-global-search/3-global-search.md

 ### Objectives

 In this lab, you will:
-- Create a declarative search for an application by creating a search configuration on a data source and then creating a page that displays the search results.
+- Create a declarative search for the application using search configuration
+- Create a search page that displays the search results.

 ## Task 1: Create a Search Configuration
 In this task, you create a declarative search for an application by creating a search configuration on a data source.